Waylon (singer): Breakthrough

-Waylon took part in the first season of Holland's Got Talent on SBS 6 in 2008.
+Waylon took part in the first season of Holland's Got Talent on SBS6 in 2008.
 He auditioned with the song "It's a Man's Man's Man's World" by James Brown.
 He received positive feedback from jurors Henkjan Smits and Patricia Paay.
 Waylon reached the final and finished second.

 A year later, Universal Music signed Waylon as the first Dutchman to the Motown label.
 His first single, "Wicked Way", was released on 7 August 2009 as a preview of the album Wicked Ways, released later that month.
 "Wicked Way" reached the top 10 in the Dutch Top 40 charts.

 In April 2010, Waylon won his first major music award, a 3FM Award for "Best Newcomer".
 A month later he received in a gold record for his debut album on the television program De Wereld Draait Door.
 In June 2010, Waylon was one of the winners of the TMF Awards, winning the Borsato Award for new talent.
 The prize was awarded to him by the namesake, Marco Borsato, at the TMF Awards Festival in Enschede.

 Waylon released "The Escapist" in October 2011 as the first single from his second album, After All, which was released on 3 November 2011.
 This was followed by the singles "Lose It" and "Lucky Night".
 Waylon was voted best singer in the April 2012 3FM Awards.